Leboubou111/divi-mobile-menu/README.md

-# divi-mobile-menu
+# DIVI Slide In Mobile Menu

-DIVI slide in mobile menu and sub-menu
+Transform your DIVI mobile menu with left of right animation and detached sub menu.
+First or all sub menu are detached and reveals itself on the left or right (with slide in animation)